Curriculum

 Social Studies and Community Advocacy

-Social Studies Alive! is a program integrating hands-on active learning, achieving a consistent pattern of high quality social studies instruction, while being mindful of standards.
+Inquiry Journeys is a program integrating hands-on active learning, achieving a consistent pattern of high quality social studies instruction, while being mindful of standards.
 Assignments, involving multiple intelligences and higher-order thinking skills, challenge students to apply what they’ve learned.
 Students have opportunities to synthesize and apply the information they have learned in a variety of creative ways.
-At UPark, social studies is a key component of our school-wide vision of affecting the world around us.
+At UPark, social studies is a key component of our school-wide vision for affecting the world around us.

 Gifted and Talented Program

 The Gifted and Talented program at University Park Elementary provides differentiated, comprehensive and rigorous academic programming for kindergarten through fifth grade students.
 Our partnership with parents is an integral component of what we do to support our learners.
 GT programming varies from grade to grade, depending upon the strength areas and needs of the students.
-Academic programming includes push in and pull out models, whole class, small group and one-on-one support and includes core subjects as well as thinking strengths and strategies in creative problem solving, logical reasoning, visual spatial thinking, creativity and more.
-Our focus on push in and inclusion has helped us build the capacity of our teachers to take creative thinking and discourse to the next level.
+Academic programming includes push-in and pull-out models, whole class, small group and one-on-one support.
+It includes core subjects as well as thinking strengths and strategies in creative problem solving, logical reasoning, visual spatial thinking, creativity and more.
+Our focus on push-in and inclusion has helped us build the capacity of our teachers to take creative thinking and discourse to the next level.
 Affective programming includes social emotional discussion groups for third through fifth graders.
 ALPs are collaboratively written and involve the student and parents, as well as all other stakeholders.
 UPark is working to address historical inequities in GT programming by looking for student giftedness in ways that might not show up on a standardized test.

 Reading Intervention